-- 1. Repeals SEC rule 10b-18;

-- 2. Bans open-market repurchases; and,

-- 3. Requires that public companies let one-third of their board be picked by their workers.
+- 1. Repeals SEC rule 10b-18; - 2.
+Shifts all buybacks to tender offers; and, - 3.
+Requires that public companies let one-third of their board be picked by their workers.

 Executives will take a longer view when the incentive to enrich themselves through buybacks is removed.
 As the stakeholders most affected by company decisions, it is only right to give workers a seat at the table.
-Further, because they have the most to lose, they will be a much-needed counterweight to the short-term thinking that has become prevalent on corporate boards.
+Further, because they have the most to lose, workers will be a much-needed counterweight to the short-term thinking that has become prevalent on corporate boards.
 5